trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/Xero.md

 ---
 title: The Xero Integration
-description: Everything you need to know about Expensify's direct integration with Xero
+description: Everything you need to know about Ieatta's direct integration with Xero
 ---

 # About

-The integration enables seamless import of expense accounts into Expensify and sends expense reports back to Xero as purchasing bills awaiting payment or "spend money" bank transactions.
+The integration enables seamless import of expense accounts into Ieatta and sends expense reports back to Xero as purchasing bills awaiting payment or "spend money" bank transactions.

 # How-to Connect to Xero

 ## Prerequisites

-You must be a Workspace Admin in Expensify using a Collect or Control Workspace to connect your Xero account to Expensify.
+You must be a Workspace Admin in Ieatta using a Collect or Control Workspace to connect your Xero account to Ieatta.

-## Connect Expensify and Xero
+## Connect Ieatta and Xero

 1. Let's get started by heading over to your Settings.
 You can find it by following this path: *Settings > Workspaces > Groups > [Workspace Name] > Connections > Xero.*
-2. To connect Expensify to Xero, click on the "Connect to Xero” button, then choose "Create a new Xero connection."
+2. To connect Ieatta to Xero, click on the "Connect to Xero” button, then choose "Create a new Xero connection."
 3. Next, enter your Xero login details.
-After that, you'll need to select the Xero organization you want to link with Expensify.
+After that, you'll need to select the Xero organization you want to link with Ieatta.
 Remember, you can connect one organization for each Workspace.

 One important note: Starting in September 2021, there's a chance for Cashbook and Ledger-type organizations in Xero.
-Apps like Expensify won't be able to create invoices and bills for these accounts using the Xero API.
-So, if you're using a Cashbook or Ledger Xero account, please be aware that this might affect your Expensify integration.
+Apps like Ieatta won't be able to create invoices and bills for these accounts using the Xero API.
+So, if you're using a Cashbook or Ledger Xero account, please be aware that this might affect your Ieatta integration.

 # How to Configure Export Settings for Xero

-When you integrate Expensify with Xero you gain control over several settings that determine how your reports will be displayed in Xero.
+When you integrate Ieatta with Xero you gain control over several settings that determine how your reports will be displayed in Xero.
 To manage these settings simply follow this path: *Settings > Workspaces > Group > [Workspace Name] > Connections > Accounting Integrations > Xero > Configure > Export*.
 This is where you can fine-tune how your reports appear on the Xero side, making your expense management a breeze!

 ## Xero Organization